gramener/gramex-guide/workshop/building-ml-apps-rapidly/README.md

 1. Visit https://gramex.gramener.com/
-2. Click on the “Create new project” button
+2. Click on the "Create new project" button

    ![Screenshot](create-new-project.png){.img-fluid}

-3. Type your repository link under “Clone a Repository”.
+3. Type your repository link under "Clone a Repository".
 It will be like `https://github.com/<your-id>/admission.git`.
 4. Type any new project name.
-5. Then click “Clone”
+5. Then click "Clone"

    ![Screenshot](clone-repo-dialog.png){.img-fluid}